 Because of previous protocol operations (e.g., derivation of MIAK upon arrival in the source network), the MN has a current security association with the SPoS.
-This security association is bidirectional and based on a shared key KSPoS.

 Suppose the MN determines to move to a new network, the target network; for preregistration, the MN needs to use the PoS in the target network, i.e., the TPoS.
 Before it can do this, it needs to discover the address of the TPoS and establish a security association with the TPoS by exchanging MISK as described in 9.2.1 of IEEE Std 802.21-XXXX.